So you’re determined to learn how the Pinterest algorithm really works so that you can generate more free traffic to your website or blog?

 Therefore, your best bet is to do a quick search for your topic and look through the top results.
 They’re usually the most popular pins with hundreds and thousands of saves and repins.

-Factor 4: Topic relevance (Pinterest keywords)
+Pinterest algorithm factor 4: Topic relevance (Pinterest keywords)

 So far, we’ve looked at how you can make sure your domain, pin, and pinner quality scores are optimized.
 These three measures aim at improving your overall score and authority on Pinterest.